-15 minutes reading daily.
+15 minutes reading daily (3x weekly minimum)

-1 x 20 minute tasks in English or Mathematics.
+For pupils in Year 3 and 4 1 x 20 minute tasks in English or Mathematics.

 10 minutes daily practice for spelling.

-For pupils in Year 5 and 6 20 minutes reading daily 2 x 20 minutes tasks in English and Mathematics 10 minutes daily practice for spelling.
+20 minutes reading daily (3 x weekly minimum) For pupils in Year 5 and 6 2 x 20 minutes tasks in English and Mathematics 10 minutes daily practice for spelling.